Nirvikar3903/CometChat-VisualBuilder/README.md

 ---
 ## Key Steps and Highlights
 - **1.Getting Started with Clear Docs**
-I started by going through CometChat’s official documentation, which has everything stated out clearly.
+-I started by going through CometChat’s official documentation, which has everything stated out clearly.
 It was well-structured and helped me understand the flow of using the Visual Builder without any guesswork.

 - **2. Visual Builder – A Time Saver**
-The builder itself was a major win.
+-The builder itself was a major win.
 It’s like a plug-and-play interface where you can drag and toggle chat features like user lists, message windows, etc. It removes a lot of complexity from the setup process

 - **3. Feature Toggling Made Simple**
-I loved how you can enable or disable specific components with just a switch — no need to touch any code.
+-I loved how you can enable or disable specific components with just a switch — no need to touch any code.
 This gives you granular control over what shows up in your chat UI right from the start.

 - **4. Video Walkthroughs That Actually Help**
-The YouTube guide linked in their docs was super handy.
+-The YouTube guide linked in their docs was super handy.
 It made the setup feel much less intimidating and showed exactly how to go from builder to running app step-by-step.

-- **5. Ready-to-Use UI Kit (No Extra Coding Needed Unless You Want It)** - we really don’t have to build anything from scratch unless you want to go beyond the defaults.
+-**5.
+Ready-to-Use UI Kit (No Extra Coding Needed Unless You Want It)** - -we really don’t have to build anything from scratch unless you want to go beyond the defaults.
 The builder does all the heavy lifting — layout, logic, styling — and hands you ready-made code.

-**6.Smooth Integration with Vite**
+-**6.Smooth Integration with Vite**
-After generating the UI kit, I spun up a new React app with Vite and dropped the components in.
+-After generating the UI kit, I spun up a new React app with Vite and dropped the components in.
 Everything just worked.
 No additional setup was required, which was honestly refreshing.

 ----